LoshkinOleg/LoshkinOleg.github.io/GPR5300_TechnicalDocumentation.md

 Here, we have two targets.
 One is a red pentagon with 5 vertices.
 The other a blue triangle with 5 vertices as well but two of them are located on the triangle's sides.
 If we pass these two sets of data to the vertex shader as well as an arbitrary interpolation factor, we can create a third shape, drawn here in black that is a mixture of the pentagram and the triangle.

-This was how the roof collapsing effect was done for the Half Life 2's E3 2003 tech demo: https://youtu.be/4ddJ1OKV63Q?t=112 This very simple animation technique is still the foundation of Morph Target Animation, ubiquitous to nearly all modern game engines that can animate character expressions.
+This was how the roof collapsing effect was done for the Half Life 2's E3 2003 tech demo: https://youtu.be/4ddJ1OKV63Q?t=112 This very simple animation technique is still the foundation of Morph Target Animation, ubiquitous to all modern game engines that can animate character expressions.

 <p align="left">
   <img width="486" height="421" src="https://www.site.uottawa.ca/~wslee/SITEimages/diagonalView_AnimationVideo.gif">